you've made port

 /reviews

-many entries come with a spoilers sub-page — a space for overanalysis, loose theorizing, or simply discussing the big moments that deserve more than a vague summary. some of them are written to spark conversation, others just to get thoughts out of my head.
+most entries come with a /deep-dive sub-page: a space for nuanced analysis or spotlighting the moments that i want to capture. some are made to start conversation, others just to get the thoughts out.

 how i review

-i believe stories are best experienced blind — especially anime. that's why i avoid summaries, spoilers, or even naming key details. the goal is to preserve the surprise, tension, and emotional impact so you can meet the story with the same curiosity i had.
+i believe stories are best experienced blind. that's why i avoid summaries, spoilers, or even specifics. the goal is to preserve the surprise and emotional weight, so you (or future me) can meet the story with the same excitement i had. i've always enjoyed stories more when i knew nothing going in.

-for anime, i usually give it three to four episodes before deciding to continue or drop it — just enough to get a feel for the pacing, tone, and direction without overcommitting. still need a synopsis or cast info before diving in? i've linked official sources like TMDB, IMDB, or MAL for each review.
+for anime, i usually give it three or four episodes before deciding to continue or dropping it — just enough to vibe check it. if you prefer knowing the premise first, i've linked sources like MyAnimeList, TMDB, IMDb, and other related links on each review.

 attributions